FishPhd/DewritoUpdater/README.md

-# Dewritwo AKA DewritoUpdater 2.0
+# Dewrito Launcher 2.0

+## This will be available as soon as the next eldorito update comes out

 A Complete recode of the original ElDewrito launcher with insane performance increases and clean theme.